carpentries-lab/python-aos-lesson/_episodes/01-conda.md

 >
 > For instance, we could create an environment called `pyaos-lesson` for this lesson.
 > The process of creating a new environment can be managed in the environments tab
-> of the Anaconda Navigator interface or via the following commands:
+> of the Anaconda Navigator interface or via the following Bash Shell / Anaconda Prompt commands:
 >
 > ~~~
 > $ conda create -n pyaos-lesson jupyter iris cmocean
-> $ source activate pyaos-lesson
+> $ conda activate pyaos-lesson
 > ~~~
 > {: .language-bash}
 >
-> (it's `source deactivate` to exit)
+> (it's `conda deactivate` to exit)
 >
 > You can have lots of different environments,
 >